How Do I Apply to the Clinical Research MS Program?

-Official TOEFL or IELTS scores - International applicants only; see details below for possible waiver
+- Official TOEFL or IELTS scores - International applicants only; see details below for possible waiver

-	Formal applications to the program by domestic or international students must be completed by Jan.
+Formal applications to the program by international students must be completed by Jan.
 15 for consideration for matriculation in August.

 Admission to this program is for fall semester only.

 For those submitting GRE scores, institution code is 2660.

 Waiver for advanced degrees: GRE, GMAT, MCAT, LSAT, TOEFL or IELTS testing is not required for applicants who possess an advanced degree beyond the baccalaureate.

 GPA and Test Score Requirements